-- Cultural competency and knowledge applicable to all levels and relationships within the organization, with consideration of power dynamics between roles (i.e. worker to customer, customer to worker, worker to worker, worker to management, management to worker, etc.) - Training informed and/or led by community-based or lived experience is ideal, and must be compensated appropriately - Avoid assuming LGBT+ workers will do the work of educating colleagues and management this can place a great deal of extra emotional labour on LGBT+ workers and risks impacting their safety at work - Support the development of LGBT+ leadership with access to relevant T&D opportunities (i.e. conferences, networking opportunities) - Access CGLCC's workshops and online training
+Cultural competency and knowledge applicable to all levels and relationships within the organization, with consideration of power dynamics between roles (i.e. worker to customer, customer to worker, worker to worker, worker to management, management to worker, etc.)

+Avoid assuming LGBT+ workers will do the work of educating colleagues and management - this can place a great deal of extra emotional labour on LGBT+ workers and risks impacting

+Support the development of LGBT+ leadership with access to relevant T&D opportunities